Everything you need to lead your Grow Group well.

 To find the weekly discussion guide, select the specific sermon you are looking for and follow the links to download the PDF.

-If you have another study you would like to do other than these two options, please contact us (before purchasing anything) for coordination and approval.
+- Option 3: If you have a specific book or series not on that list that you would like to do, please contact us (before purchasing anything) for coordination and approval.

 Report an issue, ask questions, or announce changes such as location, day, time, roster, or leadership changes.